Jackknife inference with two-way clustering: Appendix B: The twowayjack Package

 \subsection{Illustration}

-In this section, we highlight how the package can be called using an example from the \texttt{webuse} dataset \texttt{nlswork}.
+In this section, we demonstrate how to use the package with an example from the \texttt{webuse} dataset \texttt{nlswork}.
 The outcome of interest is hours worked.
 The independent variable of interest is \texttt{vismin}, which is set to 0 if a person is white, and 1 otherwise.
 In part because hours vary with age, and across industry, we cluster by both age and industry.

 The first commands load and clean the dataset.

 For comparison purposes, the native \texttt{Stata} regression results with one\tkk-way clustering are obtained from the command:

 \texttt{reg hours vismin south i.age i.birth\_yr i.year i.ind , cluster(ind) }